AnjaliSajeevan/COVID19TransmissionSimulation/README.md

 The aim of the project is to simulate a SARS-CoV-2 virus and analyze the effectiveness of various preventive measures.
 The following constraints/factors are taken into consideration for the simulation:

--The R-naught and k factor of the disease
+- The R-naught and k factor of the disease
--The usage and effectiveness of masks and social distancing -The prevalence of testing and contact tracing
+- The usage and effectiveness of masks and social distancing
+- The prevalence of testing and contact tracing
--The availability and efficacy of the vaccine
+- The availability and efficacy of the vaccine
--Remote work and schools
+- Remote work and schools
--Quarantine
+- Quarantine
--Group event
+- Group event

 The transmission of SARS-CoV-2 virus is also compared with SARS-CoV.